jcs/mailstation-tools/README.md

 ## mailstation-tools

-This is a collection of tools for working with Cidco Mailstation devices, primarily the DET1.
+This is a collection of tools for working with Cidco Mailstation devices (primarily the DET1), from a Unix machine.

 It was mostly pieced together from the now-defunct [mailstation Yahoo Group](https://groups.yahoo.com/neo/groups/mailstation/info)